Slow-cooked bone broth – 3 ways!

 Instant Pot/pressure cooking

-- Roast the bones following step 1-3.
+- Roast the bones following steps 1-3.

-- Place the bones, herbs, vegetables (if using) and vinegar into the Instant Pot.
+- Place the bones, herbs, vegetables (if using), and vinegar into the Instant Pot.
 Completely cover the ingredients with cold water, leaving some space below the “MAX fill” line.

 - Place and lock the lid on the Instant Pot.
 Move the lid’s steam release handle to the “Sealing” position.